Huddersfield Town's 2014/15 Club Charter

 Huddersfield Town will continue to support the development of community-based projects.

-The Club's highly successful and award winning Football in the Community (FITC) programme is managed by The Huddersfield Sporting Pride Community Trust and continues to grow and provides many different activities for the community (that include a schools programme, birthday treats and holiday soccer schools which are open to boys and girls of all abilities).
-It continues to operates from The Zone, a standalone indoor facility adjacent to the Stadium.
+The Club's highly successful and award winning Football in the Community (FITC) programme is managed by The Huddersfield Community Trust and continues to grow and provides many different activities for the community (that include a schools programme, birthday treats and holiday soccer schools which are open to boys and girls of all abilities).
+It continues to operate from The Zone, a standalone indoor facility adjacent to the Stadium.

-The Trust and FITC seeks to actively encourage more people, especially children, to play and watch football and also educate them in issues including teamwork, racial discrimination, fair play and also how to lead a healthy lifestyle.
+FITC seeks to actively encourage more people, especially children, to play and watch football and also educate them in issues including teamwork, racial discrimination, fair play and also how to lead a healthy lifestyle.
 The Trust and FITC also assists within the community by way of providing help and transport for old age pensioners to Day Centres and the disabled, through schemes such as the 'Good Mood League'.

-For example, Huddersfield Town's FITC department works with over 40 schools per half term and Youth Clubs in projects for social inclusion and cohesion, designed to encourage anti-drug messages and diverting children from anti-social behaviour.
-For more information on Huddersfield Town FITC ring 01484 484189 or email firstname.lastname@example.org
+Huddersfield Town's FITC department works with over 40 schools per half term and Youth Clubs in projects for social inclusion and cohesion, designed to encourage anti-drug messages and diverting children from anti-social behaviour.
+For more information on Huddersfield Town FITC ring 01484 484189 or email email@example.com

 We have also formed innovative partnerships with: